zoedumas1/kwk-t1-github-pull-request-basics-teachers-l1/README.md

 The concept of a pull request is unique to Github.
 It is a request for the owner of a receiving repository to take your changes, that you made in a parallel universe ("your fork") and "pull" them into the owner's repository.
-Pull requests are power the open source community.
+Pull requests power the open source community.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
 Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, awesome layout and graphics, etc.